 The first vintage was in the year 2000 while the cellar door and tasting area were under construction.
 The cellar door opened in September 2001.
 The roof tiles were imported from Spain, and the floor tiles in the cellar door are also Spanish.
 The tiles below the bar and on the seat in the courtyard are hand painted by John Cliff of Newcastle University.
 The gates from which the Estate bears its name are handmade by Paul Simpson in Queensland who is among the leading blacksmiths in the world.

 In 2017, Roger handed over the reins of his family business to another family-owned business, Iron Gate Winery Pty Ltd. The family is committed to upholding Roger’s vision for creating innovative, unconventional wines.
-Roger will remain at Iron Gate as the founder and winemaker of the estate, and you’ll often find him leading tastings at the cellar door.
+Roger will remain at Iron Gate as the founder and advisor to the estate, and you’ll often find him leading tastings at the cellar door.

 “Our aim is to not change anything that Roger has created,” says Gavin, General Manager of Iron Gate Estate.
 “We will respect the legacy he has created for the estate while exploring other avenues like restaurants and exports, without corrupting Roger’s vision for the winery.
 Iron Gate Estate will continue to be a boutique winery offering unique, exclusive wines that taste great and are easy and fun to drink – just as wine should be, as Roger would often say.